firefly-iii/docs/docs/docs/references/firefly-iii/search.md

 7. Internal reference: `internal_reference_is`, `internal_reference_contains`, `internal_reference_starts`, `internal_reference_ends`
 8. External URL: `external_url_is`, `external_url_contains`, `external_url_starts`, `external_url_ends`

 ## Date and time

-All of these date and time triggers can handle "on", "before" and "after" varieties.
+All of these date and time search options can handle "on", "before" and "after" varieties:

 1. Transaction date: `date_on`, `date_before`, `date_after`
 2. Interest date: `interest_date_on:2023-01-01`, ...